-1. Work towards the achievement of the IFRC/Country consortium goals through effective managerial and bilateral relationship and teamwork
+1. Actively work towards the achievement of the consortium’s goals through effective managerial and lateral relationship and teamwork

-2. Produce timely reports based on defined templates and indicators
+2. Produce timely learning documentation deliverables and reports based on defined templates and indicators.

-4. Perform other work-related duties and responsibilities as may be assigned by the line manager.
+4. Perform any other work-related duties and responsibilities that may be assigned by the line manager.

-Experience in humanitarian relief and emergency response setting
+Experience in disaster management research, humanitarian relief and emergency response setting.

 Knowledge and Skills

-Excellent knowledge of inclusion of gender equality, social inclusion and protection into programming
+Excellent knowledge of inclusion of gender equality, social inclusion and disability into programming

 Ability to work in an organised and systematic manner